 The Dangers of Ecstasy Abuse

 It has been reported that Ecstasy is one of the main reasons for many deaths and hospitalizations each year.
 This means that it is not as “harmless” or “safe” as many dealers would like their buyers to believe.
-One of the most common causes of Ecstasy-related deaths is overheating or hyperthermia.
+One of the most common causes of Ecstasy-related deaths is overheating or hypothermia.
 This means that the user often becomes dehydrated or overheated, causing their internal organs to stop functioning.
 Undiagnosed heart defects can also be triggered by the drug.
 If this happens, it could eventually lead to heart failure and death to the user.

 Many batches of MDMA today are found to be impure which means, dealers who sell these drugs mix them with other ingredients like heroin, cocaine, caffeine and even rat poison.
 That being said, it makes the side effects and potency of Ecstasy unpredictable.